pawsnewengland/paws-hugo/content/volunteer-info.md

 +++
 ![](/img/articles/reasons.svg)

-## If you think these reasons prevent you from joining our mission to save homeless dogs - we've got great news...
+## If these reasons prevent you from saving homeless dogs - we've got great news...

 ## Read about us below to see the diverse ways we work together to carry out our mission - and see that we are just like you!